 A Tilt-Shift Lens can help you alleviate this issue.
 The Lens Correction Tool in Photoshop and level options in Lightroom can also be used in post-production to correct any converging vertical lines.

 4.5 Shooting interiors

-Interior shots should use lighting to make the viewer’s eye flow through the room.
+Interior shots should use lighting to make the viewer's eye flow through the room.
 Figure out an angle in the room that captures the best perspective of the room and highlights the space and depth of the room.
 Correct use of lighting can create highlights and shadows to enhance detail.
 Window light and room lights may not be enough.
 Try turning on every light in the house.
-A strobe is another option for constant light.
+A strobe is another option for constant brightness.